vivid-planet/comet/docs/docs/content-scope/data-driven-application.md

 ### API: User permissions

 In data-driven applications, the scope system is primarily used for controlling permissions.
-For additional information refer to the [user permissions documentation](/docs/user-permissions/access-control).
+Please refer to [Evaluate Content Scopes](/docs/content-scope/evaluate-content-scopes) which is heavily used in data-driven applications.